hiroshiban/StereoConstantMethodsample/README.md

                 file with the same acquisition number will be overwritten by the previous one. if 0, the existing file will be backed-up by adding a prefix '_old' at the tail of the file.
-0 by default. force_proceed_flag : (optional) whether proceeding stimulus presentatin without waiting for the experimenter response (e.g. presesing the ENTER key) or a trigger. if 1, the stimulus presentation will be automatically carried on.
+0 by default. force_proceed_flag : (optional) whether proceeding stimulus presentation without waiting for the experimenter response (e.g. pressing the ENTER key) or a trigger. if 1, the stimulus presentation will be automatically carried on.

 NOTE: